 - Work with a securities attorney for investors.
-It’s very important to have the proper security agreements in place.
+It’s essential to have the proper security agreements in place.
 There are specific rules about investors living in the states that have legalized marijuana.

 - Protect your Trade Secrets.
 Get a non-disclosure/non-compete/non-circumvention agreement (NNN Agreement) in place before you reveal too much to a potential investor.

 - Proper 280E Analysis.
-Make sure your investors understand the IRC 280E analysis from an accounting point of view, which prevents a cannabis business from claiming business deductions (payment, rent, marketing… other than the cost of goods sold.
-Removing business deductions will increase profits, and also increase the amount of taxes to be paid.
+Ensure your investors understand the IRC 280E analysis from an accounting point of view, which prevents a cannabis business from claiming business deductions (payment, rent, marketing… other than the cost of goods sold.
+Removing business deductions will increase profits and also increase the amount of taxes to be paid.
 The states may take a different position than the federal government, so proper planning is required.
 Here is a video overview from a top cannabis CPA firm on this subject.
-We recommend an expert who is familiar with the cannabis industry if you are looking to increase your cost of goods sold related directly to your cannabis product.
-You cannot deduct your payroll, office, supplies, or anything not directly related to the product or cost of the product.
+We recommend an expert familiar with the cannabis industry if you are looking to increase your cost of goods sold related directly to your cannabis product.
+You cannot deduct your payroll, office, supplies, or anything not directly related to the product’s product or cost.
 You may be exposing your cannabis to an IRS audit (which they are 10X more likely to be audited than a regular business).

 - Protect Intellectual Property.
-It is very important you trademark your business and product names properly.
+It is essential you trademark your business and product names properly.
 You will want to make sure your name and packaging are not infringing upon any existing trademarks.
 You don’t want to be on the wrong side of a class-action lawsuit.
-A qualified trademark and patent attorney with experience is recommended.
-We are able to recommend one, as needed when you work with NCP.
+A qualified trademark and patent attorney with experience are recommended.
+We can recommend one as needed when you work with NCP.

 - Proper licensing.
 It’s especially critical that you have all the licenses for your cannabis business in place, including sales tax registrations.
 If you are selling to other states where it is legal, you will want to track your sales and transactions to determine if you have created economic nexus and are required to collect and remit taxes in that state.
-Sales tax laws have changed dramatically since the 2018 U.S. Supreme Court Case, Wayfair vs South Dakota.
-If you sell on a marketplace facilitator, such as Amazon, they will be responsible, in most states (currently 34 of them), for collecting and remitting sales tax.
+Sales tax laws have changed dramatically since the 2018 U.S. Supreme Court Case, Wayfair vs. South Dakota.
+If you sell on a marketplace facilitator, such as Amazon, they will be responsible for collecting and remitting sales tax in most states (currently 34 of them).

 - Banking Control Over Funds.
 If it is just you in your cannabis business, you have 100% control over your funds.
 If you have a partner involved in day-to-day operations, you will want to require both signatures for checks or money wired out of the bank account, if over a certain amount.
 That may be $5K + or whatever number you feel comfortable with.
 You will also need to consider investor control over your money for distributions or expenditures if they exist.